The national Holland currency is EURO since 2002.

 The most commonly used bill remains the 50 Euro bill which you can easily get from an ATM or exchange office.

-Converting your money into euro always cost money and the question is how you can get euro without spending a lot.
+Converting your money into euro always cost money and the question is how you can get the euro without spending a lot.

 The most frequently used place to get the local currency is the exchange office, but here you have to watch carefully at the exchange rate used.